Who can be certified by LinquaCert?

 A process describes WHAT is being done and the detail is rather vague.
 Processes have defined output variables that are measurable.

-Must all orders be processed in accordance with EN 15038/ISO 17100 for certification?
+Must all orders be processed in accordance with ISO 17100 for certification?

-Certification attests to the company’s ability to complete orders according to EN 15038.
-If mention of EN 15038/ISO 17100 is included in marketing materials, a client assumes that services will be offered and processed according to EN15038.
+Certification attests to the company’s ability to complete orders according to ISO 17100.
+If mention of ISO 17100 is included in marketing materials, a client assumes that services will be offered and processed according to ISO 17100.
 Exceptions are possible and require a clear description in the contract documents (for example, in the offer or order confirmation).

 The ISO 9001 certification may be a prerequisite to access certain industries.
 ISO 9001 is the globally recognized standard for management systems and is well-known among buyers.
 The standard is based on the principle of continuous improvement and may be combined with ISO 9004 to provide for valuable synergies.
 On the other hand, the formal requirements posed by ISO 9001 are not necessary for pure translation services.